Lisa Bero

 Lisa Anne Bero, born 1958, is an academic who originally trained in pharmacology and went on to a career studying research integrity and how clinical and basic sciences are translated into clinical practice and health policy.
+Bero is a Professor of Medicine and Public Health and the Chief Scientist of the Center for Bioethics and Humanities at the University of Colorado.
+She is also professor at the University of California, San Francisco.

-She is Chair of Medicines Use and Health Outcomes at the University of Sydney.
+Previously, she had been Chair of Medicines Use and Health Outcomes at the University of Sydney.
 From 1991 until 2014, she was Professor in the Department of Clinical Pharmacy (School of Pharmacy) and in the Institute of Health Policy Studies (School of Medicine) at the University of California, San Francisco (UCSF), and is currently an adjunct professor there.
-She is also Chair of the World Health Organization (WHO) Essential Medicines Committee, Director of the WHO Collaborating Centre for Pharmaceutical Research and Science Policy, and Co-Chair of the Cochrane Collaboration.
+She is also Chair of the World Health Organization (WHO) Essential Medicines Committee, Director of the WHO Collaborating Centre for Pharmaceutical Research and Science Policy, and was Co-Chair of the Cochrane Collaboration from 2013 to 2017.
 Bero has received multiple awards for her extensive mentoring of high school students to junior faculty.

 Education

 Bero gained a Bachelor of Science in physiology and philosophy from Michigan State University in 1980.
 She was awarded a PhD in pharmacology and toxicology from Duke University in 1987.
 She received a National Institute on Drug Abuse postdoctoral fellowship on the molecular basis of opiate addiction, but left basic research for health policy when she received a Pew Health Policy Fellowship in 1988, which included training in epidemiology.